KratosMultiphysics/Kratos/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Environment**
-Please specify your operating system, kratos branch and python version and any other library versions that you consider relevant.
+Please specify your operating system, kratos branch, python version and any other library versions that you consider relevant.
 Ex:
 - OS: Ubuntu 18.04
 - Branch: master